The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: The New Minimal Susy GUT

-The authors of \cite{grimus2} fixed 3 of the Yukawa parameters using an ad hoc $Z_2$ symmetry.
-Thus these 3 parameters remain ``in reserve'' and can be called to fit the values of the as yet unknown Leptonic CP phases and Neutrino mass scale besides the actual value of $\theta_{13}^P$ (as opposed to a limit).
-The indications are thus that even a NMSGUT with only real Yukawas i.e with a total of 24($=12~ \rm{fermion ~ Yukawas} + 12 ~ \rm{AM ~ Yukawas}$) real parameters (further reduced to 23 by the fine tuning condition) will still be able to fit all the fermion data ( 12 masses + CKM phase + 3 CKM angles + 3 PMNS angles + 3 PMNS phases = 22 parameters) !
-Such a theory will have less parameters than even the (unsuccessful) old MSGUT !
-Moreover this fitting problem which will have 22 data values fit by at most 23 parameters (once the missing neutrino data is available and counting phases as ``full'' parameters !) holds out the enticing prospect of predictions regarding `smoking gun ' baryon violation signals of grand unification.
-Even before such data is available however, it would clearly be preferable to analyze the simpler case of spontaneous CP violation first.
-This shall be a guiding theme in our discussions of the NMSGUT parameter space.
+The NMSGUT even with only real Yukawas(except the fine tuned complex parameter $M_H$) i.e. with a total of 23($=12~ \rm{fermion ~ Yukawas} + 11 ~ \rm{AM ~ Yukawas}$) real parameters (further reduced to 22 by the fine tuning condition ) may be first tried to fit the fermion data ( 12 masses + CKM phase + 3 CKM angles + 3 PMNS angles + 3 PMNS phases = 22 parameters).
+Such a theory will have less parameters than even the (unsuccessful) old MSGUT.
+However restriction to real values is somewhat arbitrary since it cannot be justified by a CP symmetry in view of the complexity of the fine tuned value of $M_H$.
+Thus we shall allow all parameters to be complex.
+In that case number of free NMSGUT superpotential parameters mounts to 37.

-It is clear that that the ${\bf{120}}$ does not contain any SM singlets and hence the analysis of the GUT scale symmetry breaking in MSGUT carries over unchanged to the NMSGUT.
+The FM Higgs ${\bf{120}}$ does not contain any SM singlets and hence the analysis of the GUT scale symmetry breaking in MSGUT carries over unchanged to the NMSGUT.
 In particular there is still only one complex parameter($x$) whose variation directly affects the vevs and thus the masses in the theory.
 The additional kinetic terms are given by covariantizing in the standard way the global SO(10) invariant D-terms $[{1\over{(3)!}}O_{ijk}^*O_{ijk}]_D$